Nine qualifiers and three play-off contenders are set: see the latest from the groups ahead of the last games in February.

 State of play

-- Qualified: Denmark, England (hosts), Germany, Netherlands (holders), Norway, Sweden
+- Qualified: Belgium, Denmark, England (hosts), France, Germany, Iceland*, Netherlands (holders), Norway, Sweden

-- Netherlands, with nine wins out of nine, have qualified as group winners
+- Netherlands, with ten wins out of ten, have qualified as group winners.

-- Denmark won 3-1 last month in Italy, who had not lost at home in five years, to ensure qualification at worst as one of the three best runners-up
+- Denmark won 3-1 last month in Italy, who had not lost at home in five years, to ensure qualification and clinched the group with a 0-0 draw in Tuesday's return.

 Cancelled: Norway vs Faroe Islands